Maldives Idylls

 Same-atoll Coco Collection Maldivian-owned long-tenure boutique-luxury alternative on Dhuni Kolhu.
 98 villas, deliberately-naturally-vegetated tree-line trip identity, two-property cluster with Coco Bodu Hithi.

-Reethi Beach Resort
+NH Collection Maldives Reethi Resort

 Frequently asked

-- How does the Royal Island plus Milaidhoo parent-group cluster work for the multi-property travel pattern?
+How does the Royal Island plus Milaidhoo parent-group cluster work for the multi-property travel pattern?

-- Is the traditional-Maldivian-architectural identity genuinely structural?
+Is the traditional-Maldivian-architectural identity genuinely structural?

-- Is the dive operation comparable to the dive-specialist alternatives?
+Is the dive operation comparable to the dive-specialist alternatives?

-- Is the sustainability work at Royal Island at Soneva level?
+Is the sustainability work at Royal Island at Soneva level?

-- No. Royal Island operates the Maldivian-owned operational sustainability discipline at the premium-AI long-tenure scale.
+No. Royal Island operates the Maldivian-owned operational sustainability discipline at the premium-all-inclusive long-tenure scale.
 The audited annual impact report cadence at the Soneva framework at the same atoll sits at a clearly higher transparency tier.
 For travellers anchoring on the framework-anchored audit cycle as the deciding criterion, framework-anchored properties sit ahead at materially higher commercial tier.

-Last verified 2026-05-16.
-Next refresh 2026-08-16.
+Last verified 2026-05-28.
+Next refresh 2026-08-28.
 Edited by Linus Halberg.